bcd-kushal/algos/README.md

 # algorithms repository
-some widely used algos in C
+some widely used algos (in C and CPP)